superfly/docs/apps/persistent-storage.html.md

 Fly.io offers a [deploy-it-yourself Postgres app](/docs/postgres/) with some tools to make it easier to manage yourself.

-If you want hardware-local disk storage on your Fly App VMs&mdash;for example, if your Fly App _is_ a database (or if you want to use [LiteFS](/docs/litefs))&mdash;you'll want to use [Fly Volumes](/docs/reference/volumes/).
+If you need hardware-local disk storage on your Fly App VMs&mdash;for example, if your Fly App _is_ a database (or if you want to use [LiteFS](/docs/litefs))&mdash;you'll want to use [Fly Volumes](/docs/reference/volumes/).

 A Fly Volume is a slice of NVMe disk storage attached to the server that hosts your Machine.
 This has pros and cons, and you should look at the [Fly Volumes](/docs/reference/volumes/) page before deciding that this is the best solution for your use case.

+The TLDC (too lazy, didn't click) of that is: Disk storage attached to your app's worker is a lot like the disk inside your laptop.
+It's fast and convenient to use, right there in your app's file system.
+Also like your laptop, an app with a single Machine and a single volume does not have high availability built in.
+Hardware fails. **You should run at least two Machines per app, and if you're using volumes that means two volumes.
+You will have downtime if you only create one.**

 Explore further options for data storage in [Databases & Storage](/docs/database-storage-guides/).

 Fly Postgres has [its own usage docs](/docs/postgres/), so here we'll focus on using Fly Volumes with your app.

 ## Launch an app with a Fly Volume

+The first rule of Fly Volumes is always run at least two of them per application.
+That's the nature of hardware.

 ### Launch, but don't deploy immediately.